 Be Warned: Not Every Rock or Decoration is Safe for Your Crayfish Tank

 Make sure that any rock or decoration that you put in your tank is aquarium safe.
-You are not alone if you have ever thought about taking a random rock from outside and putting it into your tank as a decoration.
+You are not alone if you have ever thought about taking a random rock from outside and putting it into your tank as decoration.

 However, foreign rocks can actually be extremely harmful to your tank.
 The rocks may contain unseen bacteria which can affect your crayfish.
 The rocks may also leach unwanted substances into your tank.